Acupuncture & Manual Therapies

 Acupuncture .is the ancient art and science of inserting hair-thin needles into the skin at specific points in order to stimulate a response.
 Modern research has shown that acupuncture works by helping to:

 Tui Na Massage

 Tui Na (pronounced "tway-nah") is a traditional manipulative therapy that is effective for musko-skeletal disorders and beneficial for stress or chronic pain issues.
+It is sometimes also known as "Chinese Medical Massage".
 Tui Na may include range of motion, traction, massage and acupressure to stimulate circulation of blood and energy in the channels of the body.
 Tui na may be included at the end of Acupuncture treatments when indicated, but is not available as a stand-alone treatment booking.